-Site area must be taken from Government approved site plan / owner / project Architect declaration stating the site area.
-Site area must be consistent in all the Principles.
+Site area must be taken from Government approved/ to be approved site plan and must be consistent in all the Principles.

-- 1. Landscape drawing showing the landscape area and details of plants species planted at site - 2.
+- 1. Landscape drawing showing details of plants species planted at site - 2.
 List of native plants, adaptive or drought tolerant flora approved by landscape architect or project Architect - 3.
-Government approved site plan / owner / project Architect declaration - 4.
-Total quantity of organic and inorganic fertilizers used in last one year along with the bills. - 5.
-Photographs confirming above features
+Site photographs confirming above features

-Principle-4 - Preserve and Plant Trees Onsite
+Principle 7: Preserve and Plant Trees Onsite

-Aim: Onsite preservation of developed trees and plantation of more native / adaptive trees.
+Aim: Onsite preservation of developed trees and plantation of more native/ adaptive trees.

-- 1. Plant tree saplings onsite as per following criteria that can develop into grown up trees: (2 points) - a.
-At least 5 trees saplings for site area up to 500 m2 - b.
-At least 5 trees saplings for every additional 500 m2 site area or part thereof
+- Do not cut any existing developed tree onsite.
+Transplant developed trees within the site.
+Ensure the survival of all transplanted trees.
+In case it becomes necessary to cut trees, plant 3 trees for every 1 tree cut of the similar species.
+This point is not applicable if there is no developed tree onsite. (essential) - 2.
+Plant tree saplings onsite as per following criteria that can develop into grown up trees: (2 points) - a.
+At least 5 for site area up to 500 m^2 - b.
+At least 5 for every additional 500 m2 site area or part thereof

-Project team should plant native / adaptive trees and tree saplings to meet the requirements of this Principle.
+Project team should plant native/ adaptive trees and tree saplings to meet the requirements of this Principle.
 Potted plants cannot be considered for the compliance of this Principle.

-- 1. Landscape plan showing the existing developed trees onsite - 2.
-Landscape plan showing the location of new saplings planted onsite - 3.
-Photographs of landscape confirming the above as applicable
+- 1. Site plan showing the existing developed trees onsite - 2.
+Site photographs of tree transplantation process - 3.
+Landscape plan showing the location of all trees (transplanted and new saplings) as applicable. - 4.
+Photographs of all trees (transplanted and new saplings)

-Principle-5 - High Albedo Materials - Roof and Non-roof
+Principle 8: High Albedo Materials - Roof and Non-roof